 This function computes summary

-score(s) of the signature i
+score(s) of the signature i in input

 considering each column vector in the input matrix